 You know how sometimes things in life align and present, nay – knocks you over the head with an opportunity that you’d be an idiot not to take?
-Like a big flashing arrow on the Road of Life did an opportunity to visit Oz arise.
+Well, like a big flashing arrow on the Road of Life did an opportunity to visit Oz arise.
 I would meet my sister, we would get to spend Christmas with some long lost Australian relations, win/win.

 I took a couple of extra days off to visit New Zealand because I was going to be in the neighborhood and it isn’t exactly a country you can take a quick detour through otherwise.
 Also I WOULD GET TO SEE THE HOBBIT PART 3 PREMIERE!
 IN THE EMBASSY THEATER!
 (I’ve been mildly obsessed with New Zealand since the original Lord of the Rings movies.
 In fact, I pregamed this trip by isolating myself for a two weeks just to watch all 30+ hours of the Making Of.
-Which is the sole reason I bought the Extended DVD set.
-This is SRS BISNESS)
+Which is the sole reason I bought the Extended DVD set.)

 Because this blog is ostensibly dedicated to “history”, here’s a little bit about New Zealand: (And – oooooh: jobs and immigration….)